KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

 ### classifier.py
 Contains the "public API" for this model, a class representing the model, trained on initialization, which can attempt to identify `is_t1(text)`
 ### model.py
-Contains the actual training and implementation of the model itself.
+Contains the actual training logic and implementation of the model itself.
 ### tokenizers.py
 Contains the text processing used to tokenize various components of this model, such as the text used for training (and when querying on novel text).
 A separate tokenizer exists for apistubgen files.
 ### helpers.py